billfromannarbor/historyquiz/specification.md

 # OtherKitten Lost In Time

-Overview:
+## Overview:
 This is a history quiz game.
 The questions are intended to be harder based on how you answer the previous questions.
 Each question has three levels.
 Level 1 is the easiest, and Level 3 is the hardest.

-Game Flow:
+## Game Start:
-The game should have a landing page that displays the story premise, the story image, and a button to start the game.
-When the user clicks start the game, the first question is diplayed based on the randomized order.
+The game should start from a landing page that displays the story premise, the story image, and a button to start the game.

+## Game Flow:
+The game is broken into segments.
+Each segment represents a different significant moment in history.
+A segment includes a set of questions/answers about this moment.
+These questions are ranked at three levels.
+Level 1 is the easiest, and Level 3 is the hardest.

 Each segment should present the introduction for that segment and a button that says:  "Ask Question".

-When the user presses the button, the question for that segment should be shown.
+When the user presses the button, the question and answer choices for that segment should be shown, a submit answer button will be displayed and a 30 second countdown timer started.

-- **Level 1**: Show this if the player answered the two previous questions incorrectly.
-- **Level 2**: Show this if the player answered one of the last two questions correctly.
-- **Level 3**: Show this if the player answered both the last two questions correctly.
+Level of the question is based on the answers to the two previous questions.
+1 - Show this if the player answered the two previous questions incorrectly, 2 - Show this if the player answered one of the last two questions correctly, 3 - Show this if the player answered both the last two questions correctly.

-A 30 second countdown timer will be start.

-A submit answer button will also be displayed.

-The player will need to answer the question and then hit the submit button for the timer to stop and the question is scored.
+The user must answer the question and press the submit answer button for the timer to stop and the question to be scored.

-When the question is scored, the correct answer should be shown along with the score and how it was calculated.
-The player can then press the next button to go to the next question.
+After the submit answer button is pressed, the timer should stop and the question should be scored.
+The score should be displayed along with how the score was calculated.
+At the same time, a next question button should be displayed.

+When the user presses the next question button, go to the next question.
+If there are no more questions, display a "Game Over" screen that displays the final score and a button to play again.

-Scoring:
+## Scoring:
 The number of points the user can score for a correct answer is based on the level of the question multiplied by the number of seconds remaining divided by 30, but rounded to the nearest 1 point.
 For example, if the user answers a level 1 question with 20 seconds remaining, they score 50 * (20 / 30) = 33 points.

 The first question will always be Level 3 with 200 points.
 The second question will be either Level 2 or Level 3 with 100 or 200 points based on how the user answered the first question.
 (If they answered it correctly, the second question is Level 2; if they answered it incorrectly, the second question is Level 3.)